tecel007/Salty/README.md

 ## Todo

 - There are loads of other things i've played with that aren't in the code anymore.
-Parsing netsynctrees, scrapping read32 for hashes, scrapping memory objects for hashes, trying to reverse the network protocol directly.
+Parsing netsynctrees, scraping read32 for hashes, scraping memory objects for hashes, trying to reverse the network protocol directly.
 There endless possibilities, but they all take time...

 ## Thanks